Marie59/obisindicators/tutorial/tutorial.md

 >    ![Obis portal](../../images/obisindicators/portal.png "Obis portal")
 >
 >     > <details-title>Download data on the obis portal</details-title>
->     > * Go on the right panel and enter the criteria of your choise here in "Area" write down **Atlantic** and select "South Atlantic Ocean".
+>     > * Go on the right panel and enter the criteria of your choise here in "Area" write down **Mediterranean** and select "France: Mediterranean Sea".
 >     > * Click on save on the top right
 >     > ![Obis download](../../images/obisindicators/download.png "Obis download")
 >     > * Then on the 3 green lines top right press download